The Witcher 2: Assassins of Kings

 The player directs the actions of Geralt of Rivia, a monster hunter known as a Witcher.
 The fantasy world in which his adventures take place owes much to Polish history and Slavic mythology.

-The game was both a critical and commercial success, selling over 8 million copies by September 2014.
-The third installment in the series, The Witcher 3: Wild Hunt, was released in May 2015.
+The game was both a critical and commercial success, selling over eight million copies by September 2014.
+The third installment in the series, The Witcher 3: Wild Hunt, was released in 2015.

 Gameplay

 The gameplay of The Witcher 2 is a marked departure from that of its predecessor.
-Combat, for instance, is much more complex, with additions in the form of abilities to lay traps and aim and throw ranged weapons.
-The protagonist, Geralt, has an improved offensive and defensive arsenal, with a wide range of melee and ranged weapons, armor, bombs, traps, and secondary weapons such as hatchets and shovels.
-Upgrades are divided into four distinct paths: an initial training path, which includes generalized upgrades for various core abilities and must be invested in before the other paths can be accessed; swordsmanship, which improves Geralt's sword-fighting abilities; alchemy, which includes perks such as reducing the negative effects of potions; and magic, which improves Witcher Signs.The Witcher 2 includes a stealth mode in certain parts of the game, where players must remain undetected as they make their way to a certain objective.
+Combat, for instance, is more complex, with additions in the form of abilities to lay traps and aim and throw ranged weapons.
+The protagonist, Geralt, has an improved offensive and defensive arsenal, with a range of melee and ranged weapons, armor, bombs, traps, and secondary weapons such as hatchets and shovels.
+Upgrades are divided into four paths: an initial training path, which includes generalized upgrades for core abilities and must be invested in before the other paths can be accessed; swordsmanship, which improves Geralt's sword-fighting abilities; alchemy, which includes perks such as reducing the negative effects of potions; and magic, which improves Witcher Signs.The Witcher 2 includes a stealth mode in certain parts of the game, where players must remain undetected as they make their way to a certain objective.
 Players have the option of stunning enemies if Geralt manages to get behind them, but the player may choose to take a less subtle approach and engage the guards in combat.

 Plot

 Story

 The player controls Geralt of Rivia, who is one of the few remaining witchers – enhanced and trained humans with special powers who hunt monsters for a living.
-The Witcher 2: Assassins of Kings contains many different paths and storylines, along with multiple endings.
+The Witcher 2: Assassins of Kings contains different paths and storylines, along with multiple endings.

 Prologue

 At the start of the game, Geralt is in prison under suspicion of assassinating Foltest, the king of Temeria.
 The head of the Temerian special forces, Vernon Roche, interrogates Geralt and learns the story that led from Geralt being Foltest's right-hand man to a prisoner.
 Prior to and during the events of The Witcher, Foltest had a secret relationship with a baroness named Maria Louisa La Valette, which led to two children, Anais and Boussy.
-Some time after Geralt saved Foltest from a witcher assassin (at the end of The Witcher), Foltest attempted to claim his children and bring them to live with him in Vizima.
+Some time after Geralt saved Foltest from a witcher assassin, Foltest attempted to claim his children and bring them to live with him in Vizima.
 Maria was not willing to give up the children, and Foltest waged a war to claim them.
 Geralt succeeded in escorting Foltest to his children, but an unknown assailant kills Foltest before disappearing, leaving Geralt the only suspect.
 After the interrogation, Roche decides that Geralt is innocent and aids him in escaping the prison.
 The two, along with sorceress Triss Merigold, go in search of the kingslayer.